encircled/jPut/README.md

 ## Storage types

 As a storage for test results, JPut supports Elasticsearch or Filesystem.
-The main advantage of Elasticsearch is that it can be used with Kibana for visualizing the data.
+The main advantage of Elasticsearch is that it can be used with Kibana for visualizing the data (details [here](#visualization-in-kibana)).
 At least one storage is mandatory for trend analysis.

 Configuration of both is described [here](#global-jput-configuration)